XDgov/data-design-standards/pages/components/typography.md

         Lora is a serif typeface developed by Google.
 It is a well-balanced contemporary serif with roots in calligraphy.
 Lora is a text typeface with moderate contrast well suited for body text.
       </p>
       <p>
-        Technically Lora is optimised for screen appearance, and works equally well in print.
+        Technically Lora is optimized for screen appearance, and works equally well in print.
       </p>
       <p>Lora is licensed under the <a href="http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web" target="_blank">Open Font License 1.1</a>.</p>
     </div>